DHTMLX/gantt-docs/data/api/gantt_onbeforeautoschedule_event.md

 	fires before auto scheduling

 @params:
-- taskId		string/number		the root task id
+- taskId		string, number		the root task id

 @returns:
 - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)